 How Does It Work?

-Starting with the basics, everything you learn has been separated into ‘modules’ – think food, animals, plurals – that you work through slowly and master over a number of levels.
+Starting with the basics, everything you learn has been separated into ‘modules’ - think food, animals, business Spanish - that you work through slowly and master over a number of levels.

 Why Use Duolingo?

-Every single lesson on the platform encompasses a variety of different activities, from Spanish-to-English translation, English-to-Spanish in reverse, matching word pairs, oral pronunciation, sentence writing, and much more.
+Every lesson on the platform encompasses a variety of different activities, from Spanish-to-English translation, English-to-Spanish in reverse, matching word pairs, oral pronunciation, writing skills, and much more.

-This is cheating a little bit because we’re talking about a two week free trial rather than a completely free platform, but FluentU is so fantastic a resource that we simply had to mention it to you.
-FluentU is the second of our 8 best tools for learning Spanish for free.
+This is cheating a little bit because we’re talking about a two-week free trial rather than a completely free platform, but FluentU is an online Spanish course that we simply had to mention.

-– Great as a secondary resource for learning Spanish, to build on existing knowledge
+A great secondary resource to teach Spanish, to build on existing knowledge

 How Does It Work?